 - Monday at 5:30 pm Eastern Time (8:30 pm Brasilia time, in Portuguese), hosted by Rosa Assis.

 - Mondays at 7pm Mountain (Denver) Time, hosted by Brighid Kelly

-- Tuesdays at 8am Mountain time, hosted by Nan Dudek (starts November 27)
+- Tuesdays at 8am Mountain Time, hosted by Nan Dudek (group concludes on April 30)

 - Tuesdays at 1pm Mountain Time, hosted by Ken Dreiling